top of page

 Early Breakfast units contained a package of 15 Malted Milk-Dextrose and Dextrose tablets, and the Dinner unit contained a package of 15 flavored Dextrose tablets.

-Due to the unpopularity of the Dextrose tablets a Fruit Bar was substituted for the tablets in the dinner unit.
-Soon after, the Malted Milk-Dextrose and Dextrose tablets are switched with the Fruit Bar.
+Due to the unpopularity of the Dextrose tablets, a Fruit Bar was substituted for the tablets in the Dinner unit.
+Soon after, the Malted Milk-Dextrose and Dextrose tablets are switched out in favor of the Fruit Bar.

 The Supper unit contained three sugar tablets as well.
 They were not intended for sweetening the bouillon drink, though.
 The idea of including sugar was to sweeten the chocolate drink made with the D-bar.